mukil/dm4-geospatial/README.md

 Returned is a list of Geo Coordinate topics (as defined in the Geomaps plugin).

+Java API (Query Shapefile Properties by Geo Coordinates):

+    Object `getGeometryFeatureValueByCoordinate(String coordinates, String key)`

 REST API (Within Distance Example):

     GET /geospatial/<lon>,<lat>/distance/<km>

 The response is an array of Geo Coordinate topics.

-If you want include the Geo Coordinate topic's Longitude and Latitude child topics in the result as well append `?include_childs=true` to the request.
+If you want include the Geo Coordinate topic's Longitude and Latitude child topics in the result as well append `?include_children=true` to the request.

+REST API Get Feature Name:

+    `/feature/{latlng}`

+The response is the `Name` property of the geometry's `Feature` in which a given coordinate pair (WGS-84) is located (using neo4j-spatial shapefile).

 Example (Within Distance)